10 Sustainable Travel Tips For The Eco-conscious Traveler

 Compared with any other mode of transport, flying, unfortunately, produces the most amount of carbon per passenger.

-So, whenever we can and time permitting, we try take the bus or train – which is also a great way to do some sight seeing en route.
+So, whenever we can and time permitting, we try take the bus or train – which can be a also a great way to do some sight seeing en route.

 If you do have to fly and it’s a long haul, go for a non-stop flight.
 Not only is it a time saver but a direct flight will always be more fuel efficient.